 - 2012 Bioenergy Action Plan.
 Statistics on bioenergy production as well as barriers and recommendations to meet clean energy, waste reduction and climate protection goals.
 (California Energy Commission).

 - Dairy Manure Digester And Co-Digester Facilities Final Program Environmental Impact Report, November 2010.

-- Permit Guidance for Anaerobic Digesters and Co-Digester Manual (CalEPA), December 2011.
+- Permit Guidance for Anaerobic Digesters and Co-Digester Manual (CalEPA).